Use Audacity's Noise Gate To Improve the Audio Quality of your Podcast or Online Course

 If you want to create a great quality podcast, you need to have great audio.
 And to have great audio, you need to remove all the things that distract your listener, and make your audio sound less than professional; such as breaths and lip smacking.
 One of the easiest ways to do this is to use Audacity’s Noise Gate functionality.
 Come learn what it is and how to use it.

-Over the last year and a bit as I’ve been creating podcasts and online courses, I’ve been rapidly learning about the ins and outs of great quality audio.
+Over the last year and a bit as I’ve been creating podcasts and online courses, I’ve been rapidly learning about the ins and outs of creating great quality audio.

 But one thing that I’ve found counts most of all, is removing the little things that distract the listener, and which contribute to a general unprofessional sound.
-To be more specific, what I’m talking about are the things that all of us do, such as breathing, licking lips, and so on.
+To be more specific, what I’m talking about are the things that all of us do, such as drawing breaths, licking lips, and so on.

 Let’s be honest, we all need to breath, and not all of us are trained at reticular breathing.
 And while we may know to not eat any sugary food before sitting down (or standing) to record a podcast, we may not always follow that advice religiously.